Automated Patient Access Solutions for Orthopedics

-Our examination of the patient onboarding process in orthopedics, from verifying insurance details to prior authorizations (PAs) to addressing CDSM implementation, provides substantiated improvement solutions that streamline the overall workflow, improve reimbursement, and strengthen the bottom-line.
-By identifying challenges that orthopedic practices often encounter and outlining automated and fully integrated solutions, including artificial intelligence (AI) driven and machine learning capabilities where appropriate, we create an onboarding flow that improves revenue while enhancing the patient’s experience.
+Our examination of the patient onboarding process in orthopedics, from verifying insurance details to prior authorizations to addressing CDSM implementation, provides substantiated improvement solutions that streamline the overall workflow, improve reimbursement, and will strengthen the bottom line.
+By identifying challenges that orthopedic practices often encounter and outlining automated and fully integrated solutions, including Artificial Intelligence (AI) assistance and machine learning where appropriate, we create an onboarding flow that improves revenue while enhancing the patient’s experience.

 Recognizing the current challenges, the Centers for Medicare and Medicaid Services (CMS) extended the mandatory CDSM implementation date to January 1, 2022.
-This extension is intended to give both ordering and furnishing providers ample time to negotiate the technological and workflow challenges before there is a monetary impact.
+This extension is intended to give both ordering and furnishing providers ample time to negotiate the technological and workflow challenges before there is a monetary impact for Medicare patients.

 The Business Paradigm is Shifting in Healthcare